learn-co-students/dog.js-001/README.md

 JavaScript instances do not store any methods from their prototype; instead, they will refer back to prototype every time the method is called.
 This is much more memory efficient, but has the draw back of being less clear.

-This means that every new instance of a prototype share _one_ copy of a method defined on the protoype.
+This means that every new instance of a prototype share _one_ copy of a method defined on the prototype.
 This also means that every instance shares the same property if it is defined on the prototype.
 A property defined on the prototype can be though of more like a Ruby `constant`.

 ex.
 ```javascript